 In 2014, Larry merged BroadView Financial Planning, where he was managing partner, with SAGE Advisory Group, where Sheri Iannetta Cupo was founding principal.
 Together they are SageBroadview Financial Planning.
-Larry also remains a partner at Del Conte, Hyde, Annello & Schuch, P.C.
-(DHAS) accounting firm.
-Before joining DHAS, he served as Chief Financial Officer for two privately-owned companies.
+Larry is currently also a principal with a national tax advisory firm that has regional offices in Connecticut and New York.
+Past experiences include being a partner in a Connecticut CPA firm and serving as Chief Financial Officer for two privately-owned companies.
 He began his financial services career with international accounting firm KPMG, concentrating on financial reporting and tax matters for middle-market companies and their family owners.

 Larry graduated magna cum laude from the University of Hartford in Connecticut with a bachelor’s degree in accounting.
 He also completed both the Chief Executives and Senior Officers in Family Business program and the Strategy Analysis for Finance and Marketing program at The Wharton School of the University of Pennsylvania.

 Larry is a CERTIFIED FINANCIAL PLANNER™ practitioner and holds a Personal Financial Specialist (PFS) designation from the American Institute of Certified Public Accountants (AICPA).
 He is a member of the AICPA and its Personal Financial Planning Division; the Connecticut Society of Certified Public Accountants (CSCPA) and The National Association of Personal Financial Advisors (NAPFA).